socomsystems/documentation/developer_manual/app/storage/migrations.rst

 After creating migrations for your current database and installation routine, you need to in order to make use of migrations, is to delete the old `appinfo/database.xml` file.
-The Nextcloud updater logic only allows to use one or the other.
+The cyfrSpaces updater logic only allows to use one or the other.
 But as soon as the `database.xml` file is gone, it will look for your migration files in the apps `lib/Migration` folder.